idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 ### What is your ideal culture

 Tough question.
-I need to think through that
+I need to put more thining and polish into this.

+Culture has 3 components, the team, the execution model and the growth/feedback model.

-- Coming to work is fun, team gelled, and ahead of individuals
+- Team: Coming to work is fun, team gelled, and ahead of individuals

   - Team gelled, and always helping and growing each other
   - People put team ahead of themselves, to support each other.